tpurba/startup/Service/public/README.md

 		○ database - wrote psudo code for the database implementation that will be done in the future in game.css function addResult and scores.js
 		○ WebSocket - wrote psudo code for the websocket implementation as I do not know how it really works in game.css ○ application logic- dino game is playable where if you press the space bar the dinosaur will jump
+### Service Deliverable
+-Node.js/Express HTTP service - done!
+-Static middleware for frontend - done!
+-Calls to third party endpoints - Not done yet -Backend service endpoints - Adds scores to the server array and retrieves them to display scores -Frontend calls service endpoints - uses fetch to get data from the server and displays scores on Scoreboard.